Is It OK to Use ChatGPT and AI Chatbots at University?

 By Selene Angier

-If you are an international student, you may think it is a good idea to use ChatGPT or other AI bots to help with your academic assignments or as instruction in how to learn English grammar.
+If you are an international student, you may think it is a good idea to use artificial intelligence tools to help with your academic assignments or as instruction in how to learn English grammar.
 But use caution — there may be a code of ethics against it.

 If you spend even five minutes a day on the internet, you have likely heard of ChatGPT, the headline-grabbing, headline-writing software that can supposedly write college papers, essays, and more.